VICBOBB/retail-sales-powerbi-analysis/README.md

 -Push more resources towards the butcher section, electric household essentials, beverages, and furniture(because of the spike).
 These categories seem to be among the major drivers of all spikes in the total sales graph, compared to other categories.
 ### Maintain current pricing strategy since:
--Discounts have minimal influence
+-Discounts have minimal influence.

--Customers appear value-driven rather than promotion-driven
+-Customers appear value-driven rather than promotion-driven.
 ### Focus on operational improvements:
--Study high-performing locations
+-Study high-performing locations.

--Replicate layout and product mix
+-Replicate layout and product mix.

--Introduce cross-selling with related categories
+-Introduce cross-selling with related categories.
 ### Next Analytics Steps:
--Add profit and margin data
+-Add profit and margin data.

--Analyze repeat purchase behavior
+-Analyze repeat purchase behavior.

--Introduce forecasting for stock planning
+-Introduce forecasting for stock planning.

 -Lastly, the store appears to be doing well with the data provided.
 More ads for general revenue growth and fulfillment of Northstar metrics are highly encouraged.

 ## CAVEATS AND ASSUMPTIONS: